SelfishKrus/Krus_TA_Library/README.md

+---
-README.md is no more updated
+README.md is no more updated.
-For more detailed demo pls move to [My artstation page](krusssssbooom.artstation.com)
+For more detailed demo pls move to [My artstation page](krusssssbooom.artstation.com).
 ---
 Unity 2022.2.12f1
 ---